UCD-BDLab/BioNeuralNet/docs/source/installation.rst

 Installation
 ============

-BioNeuralNet supports Python 3.10 and 3.11 in this beta release.
+BioNeuralNet is fully compatible with Python 3.10, 3.11, and 3.12, and runs seamlessly on Windows, macOS, and Linux.
 Follow the steps below to set up BioNeuralNet and its dependencies.

 1. **Install BioNeuralNet via pip**: